Mach1Studios/m1-research-blog/content/glossary/existing-formats.md

 ##### Type: Other / Channel-Based Audio

-Apple's spatial audio is currently highly feature and use-case driven.
+Apple's spatial audio is currently highly feature and usecase driven.
 The process used for spatialisation differs between these applications.
-For example, the headtracked Dolby Atmos output from Apple TV undergoes a different process than Apple Music spatialisation to a certain extent.
+For example, the headtracked Dolby Atmos output from Apple's TV app undergoes a different process than Apple Music spatialisation to a certain extent.
 Apple Music spatial audio tracks have all had to be "re-engineered" using Dolby Atmos.
 Ideally this would allow the benefit of ensuring that the spatial mix that is released is more closely related to what the producer intended you to hear, however Apple Spatial does not utilize any of the processing effects forced by Dolby Atmos and upon rendering for Apple Spatial from Dolby Atmos all of the soundfield's height, room modeling and HRTF processing are stripped away to create a resulting 5.1 mix.
 This 5.1 mix is then forced through another object style playback rendering with additional **new** room modeling and HRTF processing that cannot be edited or controlled, further degrading and shrinking the intended spatial soundfield for headtracked playback with IMU enabled AirPods.

 For more on Apple's spatial audio, we have outlined how to sideload and review Apple's spatial audio implementation here: [Previewing Spatial Audio on Apple AirPods]({{< relref "posts/previewing-spatial-audio-on-apple" >}})